A generalization of Ito's theorem to skew braces: Introduction

-by some sub-skew braces $B$ and $C$ satisfying all of the following: \begin{enumerate}[(i)] \item $B$ and $C$ are trivial skew braces, \item $B$ is a left ideal in $A^{\op}$ and $C$ is a right ideal in $A^{\op}$, \item $B$ and $C$ are left ideals in $A$. \end{enumerate} In Section \ref{ex sec}, we then apply our construction to exhibit a family of such skew braces $(A,{\cdot\, },\circ)$ which are not meta-trivial.
+In Section \ref{construct sec}, we shall describe a method to construct skew braces $(A,{\cdot\,},\circ)$ which admit exact factorizations $A = B\cdot C$ and $A=B \circ C$ by some sub-skew braces $B$ and $C$ satisfying all of the following: \begin{enumerate}[(i)] \item $B$ and $C$ are trivial skew braces, \item $B$ is a left ideal in $A^{\op}$ and $C$ is a right ideal in $A^{\op}$, \item $B$ and $C$ are left ideals in $A$. \end{enumerate} In Section \ref{ex sec}, we then apply our construction to exhibit a family of such skew braces $(A,{\cdot\, },\circ)$ which are not meta-trivial.
 This means that condition (2) in Theorem \ref{thm:ito} cannot be relaxed to condition (ii), even when (iii) is imposed.

+\begin{remark} In the theory of group factorizations, we also have the Kegel-Wielandt theorem.
+But as illustrated in \cite[Example 2.15]{factorization}, one cannot expect a naive analogue of this for skew braces.
+Perhaps our new approach to bring the opposite skew brace into the picture can shed light on this problem.\end{remark}